 Most people can metabolize about one drink an hour (12 ounces of beer, 5 ounces of wine, or one shot of liquor).
 Heavier people and men generally metabolize a little more, and thinner people and women generally metabolize a little less.
 However, diet, tolerance and many other factors make it difficult to pinpoint exactly how much NOT to drink.
 A decent game plan is to have no more than 1 alcoholic drink an hour and follow each alcoholic drink with a full pint of water.

 See approximately how fast you process alcohol using this calculator or these charts.
 For example, a 150-pound woman might be able to have 2 drinks in an hour and legally be OK to drive, but not a 125-pound woman.
 And a 175-pound guy might be fine with 3 drinks an hour, but not a 150-pound guy.

 IMPORTANT: These are just general guidelines.
-You should start knowing your body and not rely on charts.
+You should start knowing your body and tolerance and not rely on generic charts.
 Hopefully you already have a sense of your limit.
 Whatever it is, avoid drinking games unless you won’t be driving.